 Data access has been approved for a research project which will use linked administrative data to investigate whether obstructive sleep apnea is an independent risk factor for the development of cardiovascular disease.

 The research team is led by Dr Najib Ayas, a Professor at the University of British Columbia and Head of Critical Care at St Paul’s Hospital, Vancouver.
-The project is funded by the Canadian Institutes for Health Research (CIHR).
+The project is funded by the Canadian Institutes of Health Research (CIHR).

 Obstructive sleep apnea (OSA) is a major health problem affecting over 1,000,000 Canadians and is the cause of significant health-care costs, morbidity and mortality.
 Patients with OSA have an increased risk of incident cardiovascular disease (CVD) including strokes and heart attacks.